shredthaGNAR/stars/README.md

 * [rtfcv/worse-onetab](https://github.com/rtfcv/worse-onetab): None
 * [theJayTea/WritingTools](https://github.com/theJayTea/WritingTools): The world's smartest system-wide grammar assistant; a better version of the Apple Intelligence Writing Tools.
 Works on Windows, Linux, & macOS, with the free Gemini API, local LLMs, & more.
 * [yjmp14/wulingate](https://github.com/yjmp14/wulingate): A Cross-Platform Files Transfer Web App.
-* [x-cmd/x-cmd](https://github.com/x-cmd/x-cmd): Best Buddy for AI Agents like Clawdbot, Claude Code.
+* [x-cmd/x-cmd](https://github.com/x-cmd/x-cmd): Best Buddy for AI Agents.
 Bootstrap 1000+ command line tools in seconds.
 * [matryer/xbar](https://github.com/matryer/xbar): Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)
 * [matryer/xbar-plugins](https://github.com/matryer/xbar-plugins): Plugin repository for xbar (the BitBar reboot)
 * [benibela/xidel](https://github.com/benibela/xidel): Command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern matching.
 It can also create new or transformed XML/HTML/JSON documents.